logzio/logzio-helm/charts/logzio-monitoring/README.md

 ```
 You can add `log_type` annotation with a custom value, which will be parsed into a `log_type` field with the same value.

-#### Migrate to opentelemetry for log collection
+#### Migrate to OpenTelemetry for log collection

-`logzio-fluentd` chart will be disabled by default in favour of `logzio-logs-collector` for log collection in upcoming releases.
-To migrate to `logzio-logs-collector` add the following `--set` flags:
+The `logzio-fluentd` chart will be disabled by default in favor of the `logzio-logs-collector` for log collection in upcoming releases.
+To migrate to `logzio-logs-collector`, add the following `--set` flags:

 ```sh
 helm install -n monitoring \
 --set logs.enbled=true \